nishcreed/Google-Docs-Clone/README.md

 # Google-Docs-Clone

+## Key Features
+- Authentication with the usage of JWT
+- Real-time collaboration with the help of operational transformation algorithm
+- Presence of authorization

 ## How to run locally
 - Download the zip of this repo
 - Start mongo server by running ```mongod``` in a terminal